A striking volcanic island deep in the southern Indian Ocean that’s made for adventures

 Where the volcanoes have collapsed, ancient jungle-clad natural amphitheatres have been created, known here as ‘cirques’.
 Salazie, Cilaos and Mafate make up the three cirques.
 The Cirque de Salazie, around 30 miles from the capital St-Denis, is the largest cirque, surrounded by verdant forests and dotted with more than 100 waterfalls.
 It hosts one of the island’s prettiest villages, Hell-Bourg, on the edge of the cirque, with its Creole houses and beautiful gardens.
 Reached by a memorable winding road, the colourful Cirque de Cilaos has a thermal spa and is known for its hiking and biking trails and vineyards.
 The third cirque, the rugged, isolated Cirque de Mafate, can only be reached on foot or discovered by helicopter.
 Despite this, a population of Creole farmers can be found living in villages on top of the plateaus.

-La Reunion’s main city is also the island’s northernmost, often overlooked in favour of the natural attractions.
+La Réunion’s main city, St Denis, is also the island’s northernmost, often overlooked in favour of the natural attractions.
 But for a spot of culture and architecture appreciation, it’s a great stop-off, with Creole houses – some open to the public – and two museums: the Musee Leon Dierx with an impressive collection of modern art and the Museum d'Histoire Naturelle.
 The restaurants here are also some of the best on the island.